jraphx.nn.conv

 • out_features (int) – Size of each output sample.

-• concat (bool, optional) – If set to False, the multi-head attentions are averaged instead of concatenated. (default: True)
+• concat (bool, default: True) – If set to False, the multi-head attentions are averaged instead of concatenated. (default: True)

-• dropout (float, optional) – Dropout probability of the normalized attention coefficients which exposes each node to a stochastically sampled neighborhood during training. (default: 0)
+• dropout (float, default: 0.0) – Dropout probability of the normalized attention coefficients which exposes each node to a stochastically sampled neighborhood during training. (default: 0)

-• add_self_loops (bool, optional) – If set to False, will not add self-loops to the input graph. (default: True)
+• add_self_loops (bool, default: True) – If set to False, will not add self-loops to the input graph. (default: True)

-• bias (bool, optional) – If set to False, the layer will not learn an additive bias. (default: True)
+• bias (bool, default: True) – If set to False, the layer will not learn an additive bias. (default: True)

-• residual (bool, optional) – If set to True, the layer will add a learnable skip-connection. (default: False)
+• residual (bool, default: False) – If set to True, the layer will add a learnable skip-connection. (default: False)

-• rngs (Optional[Rngs], default: None) – Random number generators for initialization.
+• rngs (Rngs) – Random number generators for initialization.

 Shapes: